 Nutrition

 Here is the basic nutrition I recommend for horses in our Colorado area.
 I am not a nutritionist but this has worked for horses in my care and is based on recommendations from the ECIR and Dr. Eleanor Kellon, VMD and Carol Layton, nutritionist along with numerous other PHCP and hoof care practitioners.
 It just makes sense that if we are meeting our equine’s nutritional needs, they are going to be healthier.
 The NRC (National Research Council) Equine Requirement level are generally a minimum and of course, each animal is an individual.
 If you have healthy hooves you very likely have healthy nutrition.
 If there is not enough copper and zinc in the diet we generally see that first in hooves and hair coat, similar to humans seeing deficiencies in our nails and hair.
 Avoid processed feeds for more horses (seniors can be an exception).
 I am happy to help you with a hay test and to balance your minerals to your hay.
-If hay analysis is not in the cards, this is the base daily diet I recommend for a 1000lb equine:
+If hay analysis is not in the cards, this is the base daily diet I recommend for a 1000lb equine.
+I also recommend working with a certified equine nutrition consultant or nutritionist for more specific and hands on help.
+Please reach out for suggestions!

 Basic Recipe:

-2. Good mineral supplement - (California Trace Plus or California Trace No Selenium or Mad Barn’s Omneity or Amino Trace Plus)
+Mineral supplement - (California Trace Plus or California Trace or Mad Barn’s Omneity or Amino Trace Plus or Vermont Blend)

-5. Flax Seed ground or flaxseed oil (1/2 cup) - if equine not on fresh pasture
+Flax Seed ground - if equine not on fresh pasture

-7. All fed in a base of soaked timothy or teff hay pellets or beet pulp (or some horses are fine with alfalfa pellets if not insulin resistant and well-tolerated or something like Wild Fed that they love or Triple Crown Balance Cubes… many good options).
+All fed in a base of soaked timothy pellets or teff hay pellets or beet pulp (or some horses are fine with alfalfa pellets if not insulin resistant and well-tolerated)

 *If horse tires from hard, extended work and needs more energy, add equal parts by weight steamed-rolled oats and beet pulp (I like SpeediBeet) soaked.
 If horse needs more weight, add more forage (hay, grazing). *